ShubhamPoriya/100-days-of-code/log.md

 **Thoughts**: Finding a right algorithm for a particular problem makes a huge difference.
 Coding should be a habit not a hobby to become the master of it.

 **Link(s) to work**: Work in progress (Flappy Bird is hatching...)

+### Day 11: August 29, 2020

+**Today's Progress**: Today was more of theory focused study rather than practical work.
+I learnt about Divide and Conquer algoeithms, the math and logic behind it and how to implement for different problems.

+**Thoughts**: Finding a right algorithm for a particular problem makes a huge difference.
+Coding should be a habit not a hobby to become the master of it.

+**Link(s) to work**: Work in progress (Flappy Bird is hatching...)